The Franchise Business Model, Explained

 How Is a Franchise Structured?

-There a five primary franchise ownership structures, each designed to meet different industry needs and operations.
-All share core benefits of the franchise model, including:
+There are five primary franchise ownership structures, each designed to meet different industry needs.
+As much as the method varies, the goals are the same.
+Franchising businesses strive to maximize the aggregated benefits of the franchise model, such as:

 • Brand recognition